Som-Energia/legal-texts/README.md

 # Som Energia legal texts

-This is still an experiment to have all the legal text centralized in a single repository.
+This repository contains the legal texts to be used in our applications and the scripts to generate any production format based on them.

-Goals:
+## Goals

-- Propagate changes from the legal team faster to the many uses of the texts.
+- Propagate changes from the legal team faster to the many uses of the texts
 - Have a clean format that can be easily diffable
 - Being able to translate them in weblate
 - Being able to export different required formats: html, pdf...